 Course introduces nonprofit theory, focuses on nonprofit leadership and management, and explores nonprofit innovation and change within the context of public health.
 A highly practical and applied approach for students working in the nonprofit sector or with nonprofit partners.

-This course is designed to prepare public health professionals for management and administration of public health programs and community initiatives.
+This course is designed for Leadership in Public health students or as an elective for non-HSMP concentration students.
+The course will prepare public health professionals for management and administration of public health programs and community initiatives.
 Content addresses program planning, development, budgeting, management and evaluation.
 Syllabus pending.

 HSMP 7010 | Foundations in HSR (seminar) | 1.0 Credit | Campus: AMC - Fall, Spring (permission of instructor required)